jimasp/behave-vsc/README.md

 - Run or Debug behave tests, either from the test side bar or from inside a feature file.
 - Select to run/debug all tests, a nested folder, or just a single feature or scenario.
 - Supports multi-root workspaces, so you can run features from more than one project in one instance of vscode.
+Each workspace must have its own distinct features/steps folders.
 - Run customisation via extension settings (e.g. `runParallel`, `featuresPath`, `envVarOverrides`, etc.)
 - Go to step definition from feature file.
 (Not shown in the below gif.
 Right-click inside a feature file on a line containing a step and click "Go to Step Definition").
+You can also map a keyboard shortcut for this command if you wish.
-You can also map a keybinding for this command if you wish (e.g. F12).
+- Find All Feature references for a step.
+(Not shown in the below gif.
+Right-click inside a steps file on a line containing step text (starting with @given/@when/@then) and click "Find All Feature References").
+You can also map a keyboard shortcut for this command if you wish.

 ![Behave VSC demo gif](https://github.com/jimasp/behave-vsc/raw/main/images/behave-vsc.gif)